xwp/wp-customize-inline-editing/readme.md

 It is surprisingly easy to add inline editing support to the Customizer.
 With inline editing, the user no longer has to open a control in the left Customizer pane to edit a setting.
 Instead, they can just click on the relevant element in the Customizer preview and edit the item inline.
+It could be said that adding inline-editing to the Customizer improves the UX so much over `postMessage` live editing, as `postMessage` is an improvement over the `refresh` transport`.

-This plugin provides one example implementation of how this can be accomplished.
+This plugin provides one example implementation of inline-editing this can be accomplished in the Customizer.

 Themes can opt-in to support such inline-editing within the Customizer by indicating the theme supports `customize-inline-editing` and then passing an array Customizer setting names mapped to CSS selectors, similar to how most themes already opt-in for `postMessage` transport: